SoheilEs/SoheilEs/README.md

 ## 💫 About Me
 🚀 I'm a Backend Engineer and DevOps enthusiast building robust web infrastructure and cloud-native applications.<br>
-🔧 Currently working on:
-- A virtual number purchasing platform
-- A secure online banking system

 🧠 Constantly learning about:
 - Kubernetes, GitOps, and service mesh technologies